 water head losses through friction in the pipelinesReading time:

 Many authors including Prony, Flamant, Darcy and Lévy, have put forward empirical formulae for calculating these head losses; these formulae are based on a certain number of practical tests using pipe and joint types that no longer form part of modern productions.
-Other formulae, of limited application, failed to reflect the physical reality of the phenomena and the results obtained were sometimes mere approximations.
+Furthermore, these formulae had limited application, and did not reflect the physical reality of the phenomena and the results obtained were sometimes very approximate.
 Therefore, for the above reasons, these formulae are no longer used.

 The Williand and Hazen empirical formula, although quite old, is still being used in the USA.
 It has the following form (in metric units) :

 the coefficient Cwh varying with pipeline diameters and with the condition of their internal surfaces.

 choice of roughness

 The accuracy of results in friction loss calculations depends on the initially selected roughness coefficient.
 In the case of pipelines carrying water, this choice will be linked to both the nature of the pipe walls, to their changes over time and to the physical-chemical properties of the water carried.

 - Non corrodable smooth pipelines and unlikely deposits

 These conditions will be met with water that is not loaded and that is carried through pipes made of plastic, asbestos cement, centrifuged cement or made of any non-corrodible material or having a smooth lining.
 In practice, k = 0.1 mm will be the applicable roughness in view of the inevitable minimum deterioration that will take place over time, although k = 0.03 mm will be theoretically accepted in new pipes.
 For all usual materials, roughness k figures are those provided below, applicable to average utilisation conditions, inclusive of joints (table 53).